 Walking through this house, that notion of home resonated.
 “I remember thinking, ‘I can fix you,’ ” Pounder said.

 1: CCH Pounder kept some of the original kitchen cabinets and painted them a mossy green.
 The sculpture on the kitchen island is by artist Woodrow Nash, whose sculptures also are on view at Whitney Plantation.
+The vase on the kitchen island is by Milo Andersen with Ashby Studio.

 2: The dining room is a former porch that was enclosed many years ago.
 The exterior siding remains on the interior walls.
 Pounder painted the siding green as a reminder of her home country.
 She grew up on a sugar estate in Guyana, where the houses were often painted green and white.
 On the table is a sculpture by artist Thomas Owen.
 Photos by Liz Jurey.